 Have you ever left full, only to return empty?
 Maybe you followed God’s call, you journey out with Him excited and ready to do what He has put in your heart.
 Maybe God called you into ministry or missions, or maybe He called you into the unknown in your very own home.
 Perhaps God called you away from something, some people, some situations, a job.
 And now, now you find yourself exhausted, spent, used up, empty.

-Maybe God led you to a far off place, only to bring you back void.
-You followed God into the deep waters of faith, you abandoned the boat and the safety of shore to fling yourself into His calling and now here you are being led back to shore.
+Maybe God led you to a far-off place, only to bring you back void.
+You followed God into the deep waters of faith, you abandoned the boat and the safety of the shore to fling yourself into His calling and now here you are being led back to shore.
 But suddenly what was shallower before, is deeper, it’s not easy going back in as it was going out.
 You’re tired, bone-weary, it’s all you can do to keep a mask in place, to keep others from seeing the battered places.

 We are so quick to think that the label of Christian should make our way easy, we think it means we won’t have to experience the flames.
 But we forget that we were promised that God would be with us in the midst of the flames and in the storms.
 It didn’t promise that the fire would never come, but then when it does He will sustain us.
-That when the storm is at it’s very worst, we will not be lost in the waves.
+That when the storm is at its very worst, we will not be lost in the waves.

 I’m reminded of Naomi, returning to her homeland alone and broken.
 She’d lost everything – husband, children, home, provision, comfort.
 She’d followed her husband into a distant land, and suddenly everything she’s known, everything she’s loved, everything that is familiar is gone.
 She’s a stranger in a strange land.

-Sometimes God takes you far away to teach you to rely on Him, and then He squeezes you out into others lives because He knows you have what they need.
-We so easily forget, that just one heart touched makes it all worth it.
+Naomi in the Bible had to experience great loss so that she would return home.
+Each step was orchestrated to bring these women together so they could lean on each other when life was hard.
+But We so easily forget, that just one heart touched makes it all worth it.
 Just one life impacted makes the pain of feeling empty worth it- and even if you don’t see the impact today it’s worth it because it was for Him.
 All for Him.

 Sometimes God brings you back to the familiar, to your homeland, because someone back there needs what you’ve learned squeezed out.
 Sometimes He brings you back because someone needs what you’re bringing back with you.
 You are a landmark in someone else’s journey.
 He brings us back because maybe someone needs to know that no matter how battered or empty your life looks to the world, He is weaving your story.
 The places that we return empty are the places He will shine through the most.